Sir Winston Churchill Secondary School (Hamilton, Ontario): 2019 stabbing death of Grade 9 student

 On October 7, 2019, 14-year-old Grade 9 student Devan Bracci-Selvey was stabbed to death in front of his mother outside Sir Winston Churchill Secondary School by four fellow students.
 Bracci-Selvey's mother had driven to the school to pick up her son around 1:30PM after he called to say other students at the school had been bothering him.
 She arrived and saw a group of students taunting Bracci-Selvey and spraying him with an unknown substance, thought to be bear mace.
 The group hunted the boy down a sidewalk as he fled with his mother following in her vehicle.
 A 16 year-old girl repeatedly taunted Bracci-Selvey demanding he hit her, to which he replied, "I can’t hit you, I wasn’t raised that way."
 These were the last words his mother would hear from her son alive.
 Bracci-Selvey attempted to rush over to enter his mother's vehicle but was swarmed and stabbed.
 A group of student bystanders witnessed the entire incident, recording the murder live on their cell phones, which police later sought to have turned over as evidence and not shared on social media.

 The slain student's sister wrote on a GoFundMe fundraiser for Devan's funeral that her brother was a "shy, quiet, [helpful] kid who had tried get help with the bullying he was experiencing."
 Bracci-Selvey was fond of cars, video games, and animals, had dreams of becoming a mechanic, and was excited to become an uncle for the second time.
 Bracci-Selvey, as per his mother, “protected everybody” and never hesitated to stick up for friends when they were being harassed.
 Citing the age of the victim and suspects as well as an ongoing investigation, police would not comment on nor confirm speculation and reports surrounding possible motives and the nature of the confirmed "existing relationship" between the victim and the accused.
 Relatives, including the boy's mother, who spoke to Global News and CP24, confirmed Bracci-Selvey was relentlessly bullied since beginning high school a month earlier and their concerns were dismissed by school officials who deemed there was "insufficient evidence to take action."
-Bracci-Selvey had begun skipping classes, attending school part-time before calling asking to be picked up, or refusing to go to school in the mornings as a result of the bullying.
+Bracci-Selvey had begun skipping classes, attending school part-time before calling and asking to be picked up, or refusing to go to school in the mornings as a result of the bullying.